How Long Does a Car Battery Last?

 One of the most frequently asked questions: How long does a car battery last?
 Well, it depends.
 And there’s also more to it than you may think.

-Car batteries are crucial in helping you start your car’s engine.
-However, they will not last forever, and knowing how long a car battery will last under normal conditions is essential.
+Car batteries are crucial in starting your car’s engine.
+However, they will not last forever, and it is essential to know how long a car battery will last under normal conditions.

 How long does a car battery last?
 The expected lifespan of your vehicle’s battery depends on numerous factors, and the list below exposes some of the key elements that affect its health and longevity.